LuiisCarlos/academ-iq-api/README.md

-# Academ IQ API
+# Academ-IQ API 1.0.0

-Academ IQ API is a backend application developed in Java using Spring Boot.
+Academ-IQ API is a backend application developed in Java using Spring Boot.
 It provides a RESTful API for managing courses, user enrollments, lesson progress, and features related to an educational platform.

 ## Main Features